Morocco Travel Tips: 15 Things to Know Before Your First Trip

 11. Tipping is not mandatory but is greatly appreciated.
 As a rough guide: licensed guides, 100–200 MAD per person per full-day tour; private drivers, 50–100 MAD per day; restaurant service, 10% of the bill if service is not included; hotel staff who carry bags, 20–30 MAD.
 None of these are demanded or expected in an unpleasant way — but in a country where service sector wages are modest, tips have real impact.

 12. A private tour is worth the extra cost.
 Group tours have their advantages — lower price, social atmosphere, fixed schedule — but in Morocco, the private tour difference is particularly marked.
 The medinas move at your pace.
 The guide spends the full day with your group only.
 If someone is tired, you stop.
 If the carpet souk is more interesting than planned, you stay longer.
-If you want to duck into a neighbourhood school or watch a craftsman at work for 20 minutes, the guide can make that happen.
+If you want to duck into a neighborhood school or watch a craftsman at work for 20 minutes, the guide can make that happen.
 This is how we operate: every tour is 100% private, 100% your schedule.

 Ready to experience Morocco?

-Contact Omar & Issam and get a personalised itinerary within 1 hour.
+Contact Fez Cultural Tours and get a personalized itinerary within 1 hour.

-More from Our Blog
+Learn more about us →More from Our Blog